 What do we need for a healthy diet to assist recovery from addictive illness?

 Omega-3 fatty acids are found in oily fish.
-They have been indicated to be significant in the treatment of a number of mood and behaviour disorders including clinical depression, anxiety and aggressive behaviour.
+They have been indicated to be significant in the treatment of a number of mood and behavioural disorders including clinical depression, anxiety and aggressive behaviour.

 Individuals in recovery often replace drink and drugs with high caffeine and high sugar drinks.
 Caffeine interrupts sleep patterns as well as increasing feelings of anxiety and irritability.
 A healthy diet should avoid caffeinated coffee and tea.
-Drinks such as cola and energy drinks are high in caffeine and sugar, these should also be avoided.
+Drinks such as cola and energy drinks are high in caffeine and sugar – these should be avoided.

 Nutritional supplements should be taken with particular care.
 Alcohol and drug abuse damages the lining of the digestive system and this affects the absorption of vitamins, minerals and supplements.
-Increased absorption of some supplements can result in chemical imbalance of copper and zinc in the body, can be toxic to the nerve cells or can further damage the liver.
-Giving supplements can do more harm than good.
+Increased absorption of some supplements can result in chemical imbalance of copper and zinc in the body, and can be toxic to the nerve cells or cause further damage to the liver..

 - Nutrition.
 Optimum nutrition can be gained from three main meals a day and two or three small snacks a day.
 This will allow the body to meet its normal protein and energy requirements.
 Fresh fruit and vegetables, good sources of protein such as fish, meat and eggs, slow release carbohydrates, limited caffeine and leaving out highly refined fatty, sugary foods will provide the necessary balance.

 - Exercise.
-It is known that exercise increases positive mood as well as being significant in immunity, heart health and maintaining bone and muscle mass.
-The key is that you aim to do at least 30 minutes of moderate intensity activity on five or more days of the week.
-The signs that you’re doing moderate intensity activity include an increase in your breathing rate, an increase in your heart rate (so you are aware of your pulse) and feeling warm.
+It is known that exercise increases one’s positive mood as well as being significant in immunity, heart health and maintaining bone and muscle mass.
+It is recommended to do at least 30 minutes of moderate intensity activity on five or more days of the week.
+Signs of moderate intensity activity include an increase in your breathing rate, an increase in your heart rate and feeling warm.